What Is Time-Series Analysis? (With Examples and Applications)

 Stepping away from our health theme, let's explore the time series of Australian monthly electricity demand in the figures below.
 Visually, it is immediately apparent there is a positive trend, as one would expect with population growth and technological advancement.

-As we can see in the autocorrelation function (ACF) graph, the highest correlation comes with a delay of exactly 12 months (implying a yearly seasonality) and the lowest with a half-year separation since electricity consumption is highly dependent on the time of year (air-conditioning, daylight hours, etc.).
+As we can see in the autocorrelation function (ACF) graph, the highest correlation occurs with a delay of exactly 12 months (implying a yearly seasonality) and the lowest with a half-year separation since electricity consumption is highly dependent on the time of year (air conditioning, daylight hours, etc.).

 Boston Marathon winning times